 February 9: During US/Russian space mission STS-63, Bernard A. Harris Jr. becomes the first African American and Michael Foale becomes the first Briton to walk in space.

-February 10: Danny Boyle’s directorial debut, Shallow Grave, starring Ewan McGreggor is released in UK cinemas.
+February 10: Danny Boyle’s directorial debut, Shallow Grave, starring Ewan McGregor is released in UK cinemas

 February 15: Following a highly publicised pursuit, the FBI arrest hacker Kevin Mitnick.
 He is charged with wire fraud and breaking into some of the most secure computer systems in the United States.